-Born in the Maritimes, Bennett trained as a lawyer in the east before moving west to work in the newly-created province of Alberta.
-There, he picked up a number of high-profile corporations as clients, and invested his earnings in others, growing very wealthy in the process.
-Having made his fortune, he then turned to politics, helping found the Conservative Party of Alberta and serving as its first leader in the provincial legislature.
+Born in the Maritimes, Bennett trained as a lawyer in the east before moving west to seek employment in the newly-created province of Alberta.
+He picked up a number of high-profile corporate clients and became a savvy investor, growing very wealthy in the process.
+Having made his fortune, he turned to politics, helping found the Conservative Party of Alberta and serving as its first leader in the provincial legislature in the early 1900s.

-Upgrading to the House of Commons in 1911, Bennett sat briefly in the cabinet of Prime Minister Arthur Meighen (1874-1960) before successfully running for the leadership of the federal Conservative Party in 1927, vowing his business background would make him the ideal leader for the party of business.
+Elected to the House of Commons in 1911, Bennett served briefly in the cabinet of Prime Minister Arthur Meighen (1874-1960).
+He won the leadership of the federal Conservative Party in 1927, vowing his business background would make him the ideal leader for the party of business.
 As the Depression dawned, he successfully unseated Prime Minister Mackenzie King (1874-1950) in the 1930 election, arguing the Liberal Party’s economic incompetence was responsible for the country’s woes.

 He was not.
 Bennett lost his bid for re-election in a landslide and Mackenzie King was returned to power in 1935.
 Bitter over the country that rejected him, Bennett emigrated to England where he became a member of the House of Lords, living a plush exile until his death.